loading

 Configuration

-This configuration guides you through creating identity workflows for customer registration, authentication forgot passwords, and more.
-You can design workflows for different brands or deploy separate workflows for custom use cases.
+This configuration guides you through creating identity workflows for customer registration, authentication, forgot passwords, and more.
+You can design workflows for different styles or deploy separate workflows for custom use cases.

 1. Navigate to Admin Console > Orchestration > Workflows.